 What’s in it for you?

-To put things into perspective, here are four reasons why taking a break from online dating will change your life for the better.
+To put things into perspective, here are four reasons why starting a dating detox might be a good idea.

 A chance to get rid of baggage

 Online dating comes with its own baggage.
 This plus what you already have may make the entire process less enjoyable than you had hoped.
 Taking a step back allows you to heal, so you go back into the dating scene stronger.